Joonsey/joonsey.github.io/README.md

     def get_mask(self):
         return pygame.mask.from_surface(self.img)
 ```
-I made functions that draws the bird on the screen to avoid any complication and for easy accessability.
+I made functions that draw the bird on the screen to avoid any complications and for easy accessability.
 I also made a function to get the mask of the bird to check for colission.
 Which I further improved to only check for colored pixels making the hitbox pixel-perfect.

 This class is run 50 times (by default) until every bird is dead and then it will repeat using the best bird as it's main 'genome'.
 This ai is very succesfull and will go on indefinetly after a few (if not the first) generations.